 - Conversion optimization for the apparel industry

-That’s where social media marketing comes into play.
+That’s where social media marketing comes in.
 Social media allows apparel brands to not only showcase their products in a visually appealing way, but interact with their customers as well—a crucial skill in an industry where customer feedback and loyalty determines business longevity.
-Social networks like Facebook, Pinterest, Polyvore and Instagram help to fuel fashion-related buzz with the click of a button.
+Social networks like Facebook, Pinterest, Polyvore, and Instagram help fuel fashion-related buzz with the click of a button.
 For major brands and blossoming businesses, it’s no secret that social media is now a necessity to engage customers and promote products to a much larger audience.

 Social media is also a key factor in purchasing decisions.
-In fact, over 71 percent of consumers say that they are more likely to purchase a product based on social media referrals.
-For businesses in the apparel industry, this statistic is extremely important.
-Fashion brands must make social media a priority in 2015.
+In fact, over 71% of consumers say that they are more likely to purchase a product based on social media referrals.

 - Drives traffic to websites